ntrix/ZoomBook/README.md

 13. The Contacts sidebar lists friends.
 14. Any User listed in Contacts sidebar can be clicked to open a (private) chat window.
 15. The Users sidebar lists random users and buttons for sending friend requests.
-16. Users can eidt/ update Profile with their own photos: upload avatar and cover picture (wallpaper) possible.
+16. Users can edit/ update Profile with their own photos: upload avatar and cover picture (wallpaper) possible.
-17. Optional: warning email/notification and/or temparory deactived ip/account for 24h by 3x/4x wrong passwords.
+17. Optional: warning email/notification and/or temporarily disabled ip/account for 24h by 3x/4x wrong passwords.

 ## WIP: